Dev Basics Lesson 2 of 3

 Git Basics

-First time?
-Install Git from git-scm.com and create a free GitHub account.
+Setup: Install Git from git-scm.com and create a GitHub account.

 git clone https://github.com/user/repo.git